The holidays are here, and you may have a lot of expenses coming up. There are so many fun things to spend money on during the holiday season.

 The holiday season already started with Halloween festivities and shopping for home decorations, costume parties and bags of candies.
 But the big money spending holidays like Thanksgiving and Christmas are coming close.

-If we don’t want to accumulate new debt during the holidays, we need to allocate some money for decorations, gifts, parties, and maybe travels.
+If you don’t want to accumulate new debt during the holidays, you need to allocate some money for decorations, gifts, parties, and maybe travels.
 The best way to do that is to make a holiday budget and then stick to it.

 In this post I want to share the smart ways to create a holiday budget, save money on holiday shopping and avoid getting into debt: